back

 they were of human form.
 Each had four faces, and each

-face of an ox on the left side, and the face
+of an ox on the left side, and the face of an

 As

-their construction: their appearance was like the gleaming
+and their construction: their appearance was like the

-of beryl; and the four had the same form, their construction
+gleaming of beryl; and the four had the same form, their

-being something like a wheel within a wheel.
+construction being something like a wheel within a

-When they moved, they moved in any of the four directions
+wheel.
+When they moved, they moved in any of the

 Their

-were full of eyes all round.
-When the living creatures
+full of eyes all round.
+When the living creatures moved,

-moved, the wheels moved beside them; and when the living
+the wheels moved beside them; and when the living creatures

-creatures rose from the earth, the wheels rose.
-Wherever
+rose from the earth, the wheels rose.
+Wherever the spirit

-the spirit would go, they went, and the wheels rose
+would go, they went, and the wheels rose along

-along with them; for the spirit of the living creatures
+with them; for the spirit of the living creatures was

-was in the wheels.
-When they moved, the others
+in the wheels.
+When they moved, the others moved;

-moved; when they stopped, the others stopped; and when
+when they stopped, the others stopped; and when they rose

-they rose from the earth, the wheels rose
+from the earth, the wheels rose along with them;

 Jewish

-wheels in a grand cosmological sense, with some rabbinical
+Ezekiel's wheels in a grand cosmological sense, with certain

 Several